dkundel/coderdojo-node-tutorial/node-session-1.md

 ## Installing Software

 Over the next weeks we will dive into learning how to code a JavaScript project using Node.JS.
 For that we need to install some software to get started.
-Contrary to the JavaScript that we wrote before this will not execute in your browser but directly in your computer.
+Contrary to the JavaScript that we wrote before, these programs will not execute in your browser but directly on your computer.
 For now we will install three different things.
 We will need a code editor in which we will be doing the programming, an interpreter in this case called **Node.JS** that will understand the code and exectute our program and then we will install a program called **Git**.

 #### 1. Visual Studio Code as your new code editor